frasertweedale/notes-redhat/ietf/acme-server-capabilities.md

 accuracy.

-No practical mechanism could express all possible server policies (e.g. "don't issue certificates to people named "Bob" on Tuesdays).
+No practical mechanism could express all possible server policies (e.g. "don't issue certificates to people named Bob on Tuesdays").
 It is also unclear whether it is worth the effort to devise and implement a server policy advertisement mechanism, or if it is better to allow clients to experience failures and fall back to